loperntu/asialex2015/index.md

 <!-- newly-coined words vs established words found in a dictionary-->

 - (Renouf 2013) based on 1.2 billion words corpus from UK newspaper (1989-2011) proposed the Life cycle of a word as *birth, settling down, obsolescence, death, and re-birth*.
-- (Kerremans, 2014): four stages of conventionalization.
+- (Kerremans, 2014) proposes four stages of conventionalization: *creation, consolidation, establishment*.

+> Our terminology: difussion and stablization

 ---